AllayMC/EconomyAPI/README.md

 providing the API, and other plugins using the API (i.e. shop plugins).
 This allows for all plugins that require an economy to work with any economy plugin.

+> [!NOTE]
+> EconomyAPI cannot be used alone!
+It only provides abstract APIs for uniform calls and requires another economy plugin to
+> implement it.
+You must use an economy plugin that provides the EconomyAPI implementation.

 ## Usages

+### Use in Gradle

 ```kts
 repositories {